(one synonym : Phloeophorba codonoptera, Turner, 1898)

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

 The adult moth of this species are dimorphic.
 The male has white forewings, each with a black and white spot in the middle.
 The female has brown forewings, each with a black and white spot in the middle.
 The hindwings are yellow.
 The forewing wingtips are pointed.
-The wingspan of the female is about 3.5 cms.
-The male is rather paler and smaller than the female.
+The male has a wingspan of about 2.5 cms.
+The female is darker than the male, and has a wingspan of about 3.5 cms.

 Further reading :